-For instance, consider an oil drilling company evaluating an independent project – the setting up a new well.
-If the present value of the annual cash flows were to exceed the initial investment and other costs such as taxes, possible interest payments and operational expenses, the project would be looked upon favorably.
-Additionally, the firm might also look at the project’s effect on its financial ratios to be certain about feasibility.
+For instance, consider an oil drilling company evaluating an independent project - the setting up of a new well.
+If the present value of the annual cash flows were to exceed the initial investment and other costs such as taxes, possible interest payments, and operational expenses, the project would be looked upon favourably.
+Additionally, the firm might also look at the project's effect on its financial ratios to be certain about feasibility.

 Economic Analysis, on the other hand, takes a much wider view and entails the impact of a project on society as a whole.
-It considers the viewpoints of all stakeholders and how the results of a project align with the broader economic and social policies as well as the International scenario.
-The costs in an economic analysis are a measure of the resources that a society collectively invests for the fulfilment of the project.
+It considers the viewpoints of all stakeholders and how the results of a project aligned with the broader economic and social policies as well as the international scenario.
+The costs in economic analysis are a measure of the resources that society collectively invests for the fulfilment of the project.
 The benefits, however, need not be just monetary and often include intangible benefits.

 In the above oil well case, for instance, the economic analysis deals with not just the profits from an industry perspective.
-Instead, negative externalities such as pollution, displacement and deforestation are treated as costs awhile positive externalities such as employment generation which is considered benefits.
+Instead, negative externalities such as pollution, displacement, and deforestation are treated as costs while positive externalities such as employment generation which is considered benefits.
 Determining a quantitative measure of such factors remains a challenge.

 Treatment of Taxes and Subsidies

 Financial analysis tends to rely on exact market prices for calculating costs.
 Taxes are treated as costs and subsidies as returns.
 They are both assumed to already reflect in these market prices and any adjustments are therefore unnecessary.